Estimate Time7 min

 Here's some historical trivia to keep the investing discussion fun.

-Bull and bear You probably know that a bull market is a term that represents a market where prices of stock are rising and a bear market is a term for a falling market.
+Bull and bear A bull market is a term that represents a market where prices of stock are rising and a bear market is a term for a falling market.
 But do you know where the terms came from?
-Lore says it's because a bear fights by using his paws in a downward motion, and a bull fights by moving his horns in an upward fashion.
-2
+It's because a bear fights by using his paws in a downward motion, and a bull fights by moving his horns in an upward fashion.3

 Help your teen learn about money